Scottsdale Ranch Sewer Line Rehabilitation

 - Work hours

 - Construction times will generally be 6 a.m. to 5 p.m.
 Monday through Friday.
-Hours could shift earlier based on weather.
+Hours could shift based on weather and project phase requirements.

-The project is expected to begin in fall 2020 and will last approximately five months.
+The project will begin July 2021 and last approximately five to six months.

 Funding Source: Sewer Rates